arthurgailes/us_price_to_income/README.md

     * Note: In this context, "single-family" includes detached and attached homes, as well as condominiums.
 * Household income: Estimated at the Core-Based Statistical Area (CBSA), i.e. Metroplolitan and Micropolitan Statistical Areas.
     * Source: American Community Survey 2022 5-year estimates
     * Note: ACS home value estimates are also provided in the dataset for reference.
+The AVM is preferred for the following reasons:
+        * it is more recent
-The AVM is preferred because it is more recent, represents a complete census of properties, and because the ACS estimates are capped at $2 million, which is inappropriate for many jurisdictions.
+        * it represents a complete census of properties
+        * the ACS estimates are capped at $2 million, which is inappropriate for many jurisdictions

 ### Python environment